henrikfo/filtering/README.md

 Deploy usecases ontop of this PoC.
 Using a set of different pretrained models, configure an event detection/alarm system.
 Get notified when a particular event happens.
-Can be spatially specific or not, meaning you might be interested in a particular area or event.
+Can be spatially specific or not, meaning you might be interested in a particular area locally or an event globally.
 Can be continuously ran, indefinite.